-Moreover, applicants should anticipate that applications that are determined to be non-responsive to the scope of the solicitation, or that do not include the application elements that OVC has designated to be critical, will neither proceed to peer review nor receive further consideration.
+Moreover, applicants should anticipate that applications that are determined to be nonresponsive to the scope of the solicitation, or that do not include the application elements that OVC has designated to be critical, will neither proceed to peer review nor receive further consideration.
 Under this solicitation, OVC has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, and Budget Narrative.
-Applicants may combine the Budget Narrative and the Budget Detail Worksheet in one document; however, if an applicant submits only one document, it must contain both narrative and detail information.
+The Budget Detail Worksheet and the Budget Narrative may be combined in one document; however, if only one document is submitted, it must contain both detail information and narrative.

-OJP strongly recommends use of appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
-OJP recommends that resumes be included in a single file.
+OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
+Also, OJP recommends that applicants include resumes in a single file.

-1. Information To Complete the Application for Federal Assistance (SF-424) The SF-424 is a required standard form used as a cover sheet for submission of preapplications, applications, and related information.
-Grants.gov and OJP's Grants Management System (GMS) take information from the applicant's profile to populate the fields on this form.
+1. Information To Complete the Application for Federal Assistance (SF-424)The SF-424 is a required standard form used as a cover sheet for submission of preapplications, applications, and related information.
+Grants.gov and GMS take information from the applicant's profile to populate the fields on this form.
 When selecting "type of applicant," if the applicant is a for-profit entity, select "For-Profit Organization" or "Small Business" (as applicable).

-2. Abstract
+2. Project Abstract (Attachment 1)